-In 1771 a document was created for John Currer, a successor of Haworth Currer, called "A Survey with Maps of Lands lying within several Townships in the County of York, belonging to John Currer, Esquire".
-This includes a map of Kildwick which clearly shows the avenue.
+In 1771 a document was created for John Richardson Currer, a successor of Haworth Currer, called "A Survey with Maps of Lands lying within several Townships in the County of York, belonging to John Currer, Esquire".
+This includes the map of Kildwick shown below.